Copilot

 Microsoft unveiled E7 on 9 March 2026 through a coordinated set of blog posts from four senior executives, each presenting a different facet of the same offering.

-Before the official announcement, we flagged two things.
+Before the official announcement, we flagged two things in our analysis of Microsoft's AI platform costs.
 First, that $99-per-user-per-month price point was not aggressive enough.
 We predicted something closer to $85 would be needed to drive adoption.
-We still hold that view on the list price.
-Second, the critical question was not the headline price but whether E7 would introduce a hybrid model, combining per-seat licensing with consumption-based costs.
+Second, the critical question was not the headline price but whether E7 would introduce a hybrid model that combined per-seat licensing with consumption-based costs.

 The $9 premium over E5 + Copilot buys $27 worth of standalone products (Entra Suite + Agent 365).
 The bundle maths works, but only if you need all four components.

-We initially expected the $9 premium over E5 plus Copilot ($90 from July 2026) to be difficult to justify.
-Having seen the detailed contents, the premium buys $27 worth of standalone products, Entra Suite at $12 and Agent 365 at $15.
-The bundle arithmetic is more favourable than we anticipated.
-However, the list price remains, in our view, too high for broad enterprise adoption at scale, and we expect Microsoft to discount accordingly.
+The $9 premium over E5 plus Copilot ($90 from July 2026) buys $27 worth of standalone products: Entra Suite at $12 and Agent 365 at $15.
+However, the list price remains, in our view, too high for broad enterprise adoption at scale, which is why Microsoft has already begun discounting.

 What Is in Microsoft 365 E7?

 E7 bundles four distinct product families into a single per-user subscription.
-Each of these is available separately today, or will be from 1 May 2026 in the case of Agent 365.
+Each of these is available separately.

 Component